apastel/ytmusic-deleter/ytmusic_deleter/README.md

 `delete-uploads`:&nbsp;&nbsp;&nbsp;&nbsp;Delete all tracks that you have uploaded to your YT Music library.

 >Use the `--add-to-library` or `-a` option to add each album or song to your library from YouTube Music's online catalog before deleting it from your uploads.
 If a match could not be found, the album or song will remain in your uploads.
-When using the `-a` option, you can also enable fuzzy matching with `--fuzzy` or `-f`.
-This is a less strict matching algorithm that will find more matches, but may find inaccurrate matches in its current experimental state.
-Use the `--score-cutoff` or `-s` option to raise or lower the default matching score cutoff of 90.
+When using the `-a` option, you can also use the `--score-cutoff` or `-s` option to raise or lower the default matching score cutoff of 85.
 A value closer to 100 will be more strict, and a value closer to 0 will be less strict.

 `remove-library`:&nbsp;&nbsp;&nbsp;&nbsp;Remove all tracks that you have added to your library from within YouTube Music.